Protestantism in Spain: Francoist persecution

+Post-Francoist status

 At present, the Spanish government observes the 1978 Constitution of Spain and the Law of Religious Freedom of 1980, thus guaranteeing many religious liberties to minorities.
-As of 2009, there are at least 1.5 million Protestants residing in Spain.
+As of 2009, there reportedly were 1.5 million Protestants living in Spain.

 In 2018, figures released by the national Observatory of Religious Pluralism show there were 4,238 evangelical and Pentecostal/Adventist places of worship in December 2018, a rise of 197 on the previous year. it was also reported that Spain's Pentecostals topped 4,000 congregations, Pentecostals also opened 16 churches every month.